rjones18/AWS-App-Runner-Python-Application/README.md

 # AWS-Elasticbeanstalk-Application

 In this project, I created a flask application using Python, HTML, and CSS.
 The application takes the information that a user puts into the field and pushes it to my DynamoDB table in AWS.
 Once the information is stored, I am sent a SNS notification via email that new user signed up.
 The application was deployed on to Elastic Beanstalk and the custom domain was created using Route 53.
+Also when information is added/modified in the DynamoDB table it will trigger a Lambda Function that captures the action and puts it into CloudWatch Logs for monitoring.

 Link to Website: https://rjcloud.reggiestestdomain.com/ (VM Currently Turned Off)